dvgrn/b3s23life/recognizer/README.md

   No need to specify ticks to run or match type -- that's only if you want to recognize something non-oscillatory, like all the phases of a pi explosion or something like that.
+  Another example is that *glider* is defined in the library with maxticks = 1, because if you have the 0 and 1 phases of a glider, you can recognize (some rotation or reflection of) any glider you might encounter.
-  The optional *matchtype* parameter defaults to 0, meaning it will recognize any orientation of a pattern;
+* The optional *matchtype* parameter defaults to 0, meaning it will recognize any orientation of a pattern;
   other possible values of matchtype are 1 (no rot/ref) or 4 (rotation only)
 * Run recognizer1.3.py.
 Now your new modified pattern will be recognized successfully.